 How to Make Luffa Curry

+Understanding cooking luffa in various cuisines is essential for perfect results.
 The traditional approach involves tempering whole spices in oil, adding aromatics like onion and ginger-garlic paste, then simmering luffa with ground spices and liquid (tomato, coconut milk, or broth).
-Here's the essential technique:

 - Temper spices: Heat oil and add mustard seeds, cumin seeds, and curry leaves until fragrant